skip to main content

 • Student/principal conference w/parent notification and/or student/principal/parent conference

-• Loss of privileges (student council, intramurals, field trips, special activities, loss of recess, detention, or other)
+• Loss of privileges (student council, intramurals, field trips, special activities, detention, or other)

 • Other means of correction